 Coping with an unexpected bereavement is deeply traumatic.
-If a loved one dies as a result of the negligence of another person or an institution there may be a case for a dependant to bring a fatal injury claim for compensation.
+If a loved one dies as a result of the negligence of another person or an institution there may be a case for a dependant to bring a fatal injury case for financial redress.

 Here at S.T.
-O’Sullivan & Co Solicitors, we often represent clients whose family members have been fatally injured, and we understand the complexities of these cases.
-The emotional turmoil can be a crucial factor in whether or not you seek legal redress for a wrongful action that has resulted in a death, and we offer a gentle approach that allows you to talk through your case and understand whether or not you may be able to seek compensation in your situation.
+O’Sullivan & Co Solicitors, we have represented clients whose family members have been fatally injured, and we understand the complexities of these cases.
+The emotional turmoil can be a crucial factor in whether or not you seek legal redress for a wrongful action that has resulted in a death, and we offer a sensitive approach that allows you to talk through your case and understand whether or not you may be able to bring a case forward in your situation.

-A fatal injury claim usually includes several different categories of compensation*.
+A fatal injury claim usually includes several different categories*.
 As a general rule claims must be made within two years of the death, although there are some exceptions to this rule.

 Fatal injury claims may include the following categories:

 - Mental distress.
 If a person has died as a result of a wrongful action by an individual or institution, a dependent may suffer extreme mental distress and pain.
 By law, this can be compensated financially, and dependents can be awarded up to €35,000 collectively.